UAlbertaALTLab/itwewina/docs/xml-dictionary.md

  - one or more `<t>` translations

-### Optional attributes
+### Required attributes

  - `xml:lang=""` attribute.
-As of 2018-02-04, this attribute is ignored, but it signifies what language the translation is written in.
+This must be a three-letter ISO 639-3 language code.
+Neahttadigisánit supports multiple translation languages, and thus these codes serve to differentiate what language the translation is written in.
+Currently itwêwina only supports `crk` and `eng`.
+Thus, every `<t>` in the `crkeng.xml` dictionary will have its `xml:lang="eng"`, as that is the only language it translates into.

 ### Example